Holter monitor

 In medicine, a Holter monitor (often simply Holter) is a type of ambulatory electrocardiography device, a portable device for cardiac monitoring (the monitoring of the electrical activity of the cardiovascular system) worn for at least 24 hours.

 The Holter's most common use is for monitoring ECG heart activity (electrocardiography or ECG).
 Its extended recording period is sometimes useful for observing occasional cardiac arrhythmias which would be difficult to identify in a shorter period.
-For patients having more transient symptoms, a cardiac event monitor which can be worn for a month or more can be used.
+For patients with more transient symptoms, a cardiac event monitor can be worn for a month or more.

 When used to study the heart, much like standard electrocardiography, the Holter monitor records electrical signals from the heart via a series of electrodes attached to the chest.
 Electrodes are placed over bones to minimize artifacts from muscular activity.
 The number and position of electrodes varies by model, but most Holter monitors employ between three and eight.
 These electrodes are connected to a small piece of equipment that is attached to the patient's belt or hung around the neck, keeping a log of the heart's electrical activity throughout the recording period.
 A 12-lead Holter system is used when precise ECG information is required to analyse the exact origin of the abnormal signals.